mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 ##### Texture preload list

-The `texture_preload_list.txt` is designed to tell Team Fortress 2 which textures to load on startup.
+The `texture_preload_list.txt` file is designed to tell Team Fortress 2 which textures to load on startup.
-~~Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
-Preloaded textures should be common enough to warrant the extra startup time and memory usage.~~ Currently, mastercomfig removes all textures from this list in order to increase FPS and reduce memory usage.
+Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
+Preloaded textures should be common enough to warrant the extra startup time and memory usage.

 ##### Client precache

-This is similar to the texture preload list, but it is for sounds and models.
+The `scripts/client_precache.txt` file is similar to the texture preload list, but it is for sounds and models.
-~~Also similarly to the texture preload list, strip any nonexistent entries and then add your chages, making sure that the entries in the precache are common enough to warrant the extra startup time and memory usage.~~ Currently, mastercomfig removes all but the UI models from this file in order to increase FPS and reduce memory usage.
+Also similarly to the texture preload list, strip any nonexistent entries and then add your changes, making sure that the entries in the precache are common enough to warrant the extra startup time and memory usage.

 ##### Shader cache

-This comes in two parts: the main shader cache at `shader_cache.cfg` and the OpenGL shader pair cache at `glshaders.cfg` and `glbaseshaders.cfg`.
+The OpenGL shader pair cache is located at `glbaseshaders.cfg` and `glbaseshaders_osx.cfg`.
 The main shader cache is a key value store for each shader, with the key being the bytecode index and value being the bytecode size.
 This can be used to enable or disable shader caching for certain shaders.
 The OpenGL shader pair cache is a bit different, with the numbers being indices.

-##### DirectX support
+##### DX support

 Edit `dxsupport_override.cfg` and set hidden ConVars and other settings according to hardware and DirectX level.
 Make sure there are no updates to this